Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

-where the matter vertex operator $V^\mathrm{m}$ is a primary of weight $(1,1)$ related to $\mathcal{V}$ through
+where the matter vertex operator $V^\text{m}$ is a primary of weight $(1,1)$ related to $\mathcal{V}$ through

 The Ellwood invariant has been generalized in a couple of ways to give information about the boundary state of the BCFT represented by the classical solution \cite{boundary1,boundary2}.
-A proposal to generalize it to other amplitudes appears in \cite{MM}. \item{(3)} {\it The classical action}.
-The action evaluated on a solution is of course gauge invariant, but typically its value is divergent due to the infinite volume of the D-brane.
+This in principle provides a direct map from a classical solution into BCFT data, which in the approach of \cite{boundary2} is useful even for approximate solutions derived in level truncation.
+The discovery of the Ellwood invariant and its applications is one of the most important developments in the study of analytic solutions. \item{(3)} {\it The classical action}.
+The action evaluated on a solution is gauge invariant, but typically its value is divergent due to the infinite volume of the D-brane.
 However, for time independent solutions the action is equal to minus the energy of the solution times the volume of the time coordinate

-\item{(4)} {\it Other observables}.
-String field theory makes a number of more subtle gauge invariant statements.
-For example, while the expectation value of the tachyon at the tachyon vacuum is not gauge invariant, it seems plausible that its {\it sign} is gauge invariant.
-A version of this statement is proven for analytic tachyon vacuum solutions in subsection \ref{subsec:dualL}.
-Related considerations in the superstring may give gauge invariants representing charges of topological solitons.
-Other observables are given by boundary condition changing projectors derived from singular gauge transformations, described in subsection \ref{subsec:singularGT}. \end{description} The most important classical solution in open bosonic SFT is the tachyon vacuum, $\Psi_\tv$.
+\item{(4)} {\it Other observables} include boundary condition changing projectors derived from singular gauge transformations, described in subsection \ref{subsec:singularGT}.
+In superstring field theory there we expect to find gauge invariants representing charges of topological solitons, though presently it is unclear what form they take. \end{description} The most important classical solution in open bosonic SFT is the tachyon vacuum, $\Psi_\tv$.
 Sen's conjectures make the following prediction about the above gauge invariants: \begin{description} \item{(1)} Since the tachyon vacuum describes a configuration without D-branes or open strings, the cohomology of $Q_{\Psi_\tv}$ should be empty; all linearized fluctuations of the tachyon vacuum are pure gauge. \item{(2)} Since there are no D-branes around the tachyon vacuum, the closed string tadpole should vanish.
 Therefore, the Ellwood invariant evaluates to minus the tadpole amplitude around the perturbative vacuum:

 \item{(3)} The action divided by the volume should give the tension of the reference D-brane:

 \end{description}